pjm4448/fiction/dark-fantasy/skalds-and-vagabonds-series/the-tall-tale-of-conan-the-buccaneer.md

 **Summary**

-Step into "The Salty Barnacle," a Tortage tavern where stories are currency.
+Stagger into "The Salty Barnacle," a Tortage tavern where stories are currency.
 Hear Raff Grimes, a bard with a glint in his eye, spin a yarn of Conan the Buccaneer.
 This isn't your average barbarian; this is Conan whose laugh curdles milk three kingdoms over, who yawns and capsizes ships, leaps a mile with ease, punches lightning, and sails a ship so fast it leaves the ocean dry.
 He chases cosmic treasures guarded by ghost armies, rescues fiery princesses from star-sorcerers, and sails through mists of pure madness to lands unknown.
 Grab an ale and listen close, because this is just the beginning of Conan's most outrageous adventure\!

 ---